relativitydev/file-migration-cli/README.md

      For information about running the scripts, see [Common workflows using PowerShell commands](#common-workflows-using-powershell-commands).

-1. If you are using integrated authentication, continue to step 2.
-If you are using SQL authentication, complete these steps:
+1. If you are using SQL authentication, complete these steps:

      * Navigate to the **Sync.ps1** file in your top-level folder.
      * Open it with a text editor and add your SQL username and password to the following fields: